SHOW DATES AND HOURS:

 - More than 1,000 patrons attend the Preview Party and Opening night and between 10,000 and 15,000 attend the three-day Show.

-- Past lecturers include: HRH Prince Edward, Lady Carnarvon, Charlotte Moss, Mario Buatta, Albert Hadley, Bunny Williams, Colin Cowie, Martha Stewart, Jennifer Boles, Gil Schafer, Nina Campbell, Bobby McAlpine, Michael Bruno, Alexa Hampton, Ryan Gainey and many more.
+- Past lecturers include: Diane Keaton, Lady Carnarvon, Charlotte Moss, Mario Buatta, Albert Hadley, Bunny Williams, Colin Cowie, Martha Stewart, Jennifer Boles, Gil Schafer, Nina Campbell, Bobby McAlpine, Michael Bruno, Alexa Hampton, Ryan Gainey, HRH Prince Edward, and many more.

 - Our National Advisory Committee is comprised of some of the most spectacular names in design, including: Charlotte Moss, Bunny Williams, Carolyn Englefield, Alexa Hampton, and Margot Shaw.